 It is the responsibility of the Eagle Scout Candidate to contact the District Advancement Committee chairman to schedule an appointment to review his Eagle Scout Project Proposal.
 These reviews normally are held at the Huguenot Trail District Roundtables.

 When meeting with the District Advancement Committee, it is desirable for the Eagle Scout Candidate to have with him one of the following: his Scoutmaster, his Troop Committee Chairman, or his Troop Advancement Chairman.
 The Candidate also should have all of his approval signatures for his project proposal.
 So that all members can have easy access to the Project Proposal Workbook, the Candidate should bring a minimum of four copies of his proposal in addition to the original (with signatures) to Roundtable.

 To make an appointment with the district advancement committee to discuss your project and get it approved, please complete this form.

 After the Eagle Scout Candidate has presented his project, the District Advancement Committee will do one of the following:

-Upon completion of the project, a detailed report must be submitted with the Scout’s Eagle application to include the following information:
+Upon completion of the project, a detailed report must be submitted with the most current Scout’s Eagle application to include the following information:

 Although the project plan must be approved before work is begun, the board of review must determine if the project was successfully carried out.
 Questions that must be answered are: